 Who owns the land?

 Indigenous Land and Sea Corporation (ILSC) owns Wawu Dimbi and it is currently leased to Bamanga Bubu Ngadmunku Aboriginal Corporation (BBN).
 Jabalbina Yalanji Aboriginal Corporation has been co-managing the land with BBN.
 BBN has agreed to transfer the lease to Jabalbina.
-The Indigenous Land and Sea Corporation has confirmed their support of this arrangement.
+The Indigenous Land and Sea Corporation has confirmed its support of this arrangement.

 Who will manage the project?

 Jabalbina Yalanji Aboriginal Corporation will manage all aspects of the on-ground work at Wawu Dimbi.
-The scope of the on-ground project, its goals, and objectives have all been agreed upon.
+The scope of the on-ground project, its goals, and its objectives have all been agreed upon.
 Rainforest 4 Foundation and HalfCut have made a commitment to engaging the broader Australian community as volunteers, donors, and sponsors of the project.

 Natural Capital Investments

 The term Natural Capital Investment is being used in association with ecosystem restoration projects and refers to the resulting co-benefits.

 It considers these inputs: